tingsdreamweaver/tingsdreamweaver.github.io/_posts/Learning/2020-07-20-Learning SQL.md

 4. Build a basic mindmap of SQL grammar  (via an online course or a book)
 5. Exercise and apply the knowledge at work (THE MOST IMPORTANT PART.
 We need to type the code by ourselves instead of using copy paste.)

+## Tips
+- To end your statements with a semicolon(;) - It's not mandatory but it's a good habit.
+- It is very forgiving in terms of upper/lower case, extra spaces, and line breaks.
+- Don't copy paste code.
+It's better to type it to get the "mussle memory.

 ## SQL Reference

 ### Database Documentation